 LDB prepared a power supply study followed by a feasibility study for Falls City, Nebraska.
-Design of a dual fuel diesel generating unit to replace aging electric generating capacity of the City’s electrical system is currently underway.
+Design of a dual fuel diesel generating unit to replace aging electric generating capacity of the City’s electrical system has recently been completed.

 FDU was an initial client served by LDB when the firm was founded in 1948.
 Continuity of service in the intervening period has resulted in the successful completion of over 98 projects.
 Projects have included studies and designs for their water system, four steam power plant additions including the development of the Lon D. Wright plant site.
 Electrical distribution design includes seven substations, a subtransmission loop, supervisory control and data acquisition system (SCADA), relay system evaluation, studies of power supply, arc flash, Power Plant condition assessments, energy assessments and cooling tower fill replacement.

 LDB has successfully completed over 20 projects for Greenville Electric Utility Services (GEUS).
 Projects at the power plant include water supply, waste water, auxiliary system improvements, breaker upgrades, substation circuit switcher improvements and a spill prevention control & countermeasure (SPCC) plan.